gomorizsolt/dotdev/README.md

 | `teamContributionCalendarUsers` | GitHub-like contribution calendar for the whole team.
 Supports GitHub and GitLab, **[you can learn more here](https://github.com/c-hive/team-contribution-calendar)**. | `object`               | **No**   |
 | `medium`                        | Medium user/publication name.                                                                                                                                          | `string`               | **No**   |
 | `github`                        | GitHub user/organization name and repository name(s).                                                                                                                  | `object`               | **No**   |

+Note:
+- Leading slashes for static resources might work locally but fail in production

 ## Conventions